Looking Closely at the Growth Curve for Standard BioTools Inc. (LAB)

 Sponsored

-LAB currently public float of 75.54M and currently shorts hold a 6.42% ratio of that float.
-Today, the average trading volume of LAB was 1.17M shares.
+The average price from analysts is $6.00.
+LAB currently public float of 43.30M and currently shorts hold a 11.25% ratio of that float.
+Today, the average trading volume of LAB was 1.18M shares.

 LAB’s Market Performance

-LAB stocks went down by -1.18% for the week, with a monthly jump of 0.60% and a quarterly performance of -33.73%, while its annual performance rate touched -75.33%.
-The volatility ratio for the week stands at 11.92% while the volatility levels for the past 30 days are set at 9.34% for Standard BioTools Inc. The simple moving average for the period of the last 20 days is 7.42% for LAB stocks with a simple moving average of -46.84% for the last 200 days.
+LAB stocks went up by 0.98% for the week, with a monthly jump of 36.42% and a quarterly performance of -7.21%, while its annual performance rate touched -69.25%.
+The volatility ratio for the week stands at 11.32% while the volatility levels for the past 30 days are set at 9.81% for Standard BioTools Inc. The simple moving average for the period of the last 20 days is 29.36% for LAB stocks with a simple moving average of -33.36% for the last 200 days.

-Volatility was left at 9.34%, however, over the last 30 days, the volatility rate increased by 11.92%, as shares surge +5.00% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -16.83% lower at present.
+Volatility was left at 9.81%, however, over the last 30 days, the volatility rate increased by 11.32%, as shares surge +40.14% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.52% upper at present.

-During the last 5 trading sessions, LAB fell by -1.18%, which changed the moving average for the period of 200-days by -67.82% in comparison to the 20-day moving average, which settled at $1.57.
-In addition, Standard BioTools Inc. saw -57.14% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LAB rose by +0.98%, which changed the moving average for the period of 200-days by -58.72% in comparison to the 20-day moving average, which settled at $1.6200.
+In addition, Standard BioTools Inc. saw -47.45% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading